Meyer Intelligence Request briefing

 Crisis / reputation

 Start with the decision.
-Set the watch.
-Brief the change.
+Track the evidence.
+Brief the next move.

-Engagements begin with the decision leaders need to make.
-We define what would change the call, what evidence would be enough, and how often leadership needs an update.
+Engagements begin with the decision owner’s question.
+We define what would change the answer, which evidence deserves monitoring, and when leadership needs judgment.

 01